dureuill/delegate_test/README.md

 * No delegation of struct (could be a natural extension with [inherent traits](https://github.com/rust-lang/rfcs/pull/2375).
 * Having to implement the delegable trait, which can be more boilerplate than implementing the original trait!
 This could be alleviated with macros for common cases (e.g., delegating `MyTrait` to a field with a `delegate!(self.x, MyTrait)`).
 * The proc macro doesn't properly report errors yet.
-* The proc macro doesn't use explicit call syntax with `<self as Trait>::method(...)` everywhere, which may cause problems in some cases.
+* ~~The proc macro doesn't use explicit call syntax with `<self as Trait>::method(...)` everywhere, which may cause problems in some cases.~~
 * I'm unsure if the delegation trait should always expose `into_inner`, or only when required by the trait, or never and fail for traits needing this.
 * Currently no support of associated traits or constants, as I didn't look into it.
-* The generation of the delegation trait is not clean at all: can conflict with other items in the namespace, in particular if trying to delegate two traits in the same module.
+* The generation of the delegation trait is not clean at all: can conflict with other items in the namespace.
 Plus, the generated trait name must be "guessed" by the user at the moment.
 * Proc macro means nighty only.